Speckle imaging

-Speckle imaging describes a range of high-resolution astronomical imaging techniques based on the analysis of large numbers of short exposures that freeze the variation of atmospheric turbulence.
+Speckle imaging comprises a range of high-resolution astronomical imaging techniques based on the analysis of large numbers of short exposures that freeze the variation of atmospheric turbulence.
 They can be divided into the shift-and-add ("image stacking") method and the speckle interferometry methods.
 These techniques can dramatically increase the resolution of ground-based telescopes, but are limited to bright targets.

 Explanation

 The principle of all the techniques is to take very short exposure images of astronomical targets, and then process those so as to remove the effects of astronomical seeing.
 Use of these techniques led to a number of discoveries, including thousands of binary stars that would otherwise appear as a single star to a visual observer working with a similar-sized telescope, and the first images of sunspot-like phenomena on other stars.
 Many of the techniques remain in wide use today, notably when imaging relatively bright targets.

 The resolution of a telescope is limited by the size of the main mirror, due to the effects of Fraunhofer diffraction.
 This results in images of distant objects being spread out to a small spot known as the Airy disk.
 A group of objects whose images are closer together than this limit appear as a single object.
 Thus larger telescopes can image not only dimmer objects (because they collect more light), but resolve objects that are closer together as well.

 This improvement of resolution breaks down due to the practical limits imposed by the atmosphere, whose random nature disrupts the single spot of the Airy disk into a pattern of similarly-sized spots scattered over a much larger area (see the adjacent image of a binary).
 For typical seeing, the practical resolution limits are at mirror sizes much less than the mechanical limits for the size of mirrors, namely at a mirror diameter equal to the astronomical seeing parameter r0 – about 20 cm in diameter for observations with visible light under good conditions.
-For many years telescope performance was limited by this effect, until the introduction of speckle interferometry and adaptive optics provided a means of removing this limitation.
+For many years, telescope performance was limited by this effect, until the introduction of speckle interferometry and adaptive optics provided a means of removing this limitation.